+These facts can later even be lifted to the spatial case of \emph{super random walk}.
+We will show later in Theorem~\ref{T.1205}, that even the Palm of the $\U$-valued Feller diffusion $\mfU^{\mathrm{Palm}}$ allows a similar decomposition as a concatenation of $\mfU$ and $\mfU^{\mathrm{Kal}}$.

+\begin{remark}[Moments are measure determining] We note that since the moments of a Feller diffusion are finite and measure determining for all $t \ge 0$, this immediately holds for the Palm measure, where for each $m$ up to a constant the $m$-th moment is given by the $(m+1)$-st moment of the original one.
+In particular the statement of the Corollary~\ref{cor.681} holds also for the Palm measure. \end{remark}

-For details we refer to \cite{Evans93} and \cite{PY82}.
-These facts can later even be lifted to the case of \emph{super random walk}.
-First, we have to \emph{establish} these alternative representations also for the \emph{$\U$-valued Feller branching}.
-Since we know that $\mfU^{\mathrm{Palm}}$ is a Markov process we want to know the operator of the martingale problem acting on polynomials.
-We obtain by explicit calculation (see Section~\ref{sec:Kolmogorovlimit} for proofs) the following result.
+First, we have to \emph{establish} these alternative representations of the Palm measure also for the \emph{$\U$-valued Feller branching}.
+Since we know that $\mfU^{\mathrm{Palm}}$ is an $h$-transform of a Markov process we want to know the operator of the martingale problem acting on polynomials.
+We obtain by explicit calculation with the $h$-transform property (see Subsection~\ref{ss.prp1p2} for proofs) the following result.

 \begin{proposition}[Representation Palm $1$] Consider the polynomials $\Pi(C^1_b)$ as test functions and for $\Phi^{n,\varphi}$ we set